-Black clay Chamba cookwareis well-known throughout Colombia and is used in restaurants and homes for preparing and serving traditional dishes (such as aAjiaco).
+Black clay cookwareis well-known throughout Colombia and is used in restaurants and homes for preparing and serving traditional dishes.
 Its origins can be traced back at least 700 years to vases and pitchers found in pre-Columbian archaeological sites.
-It is still made in the traditional manner, by families in the village of La Chamba, on the banks of the Magdalena River in Central Colombia.
-Each piece is hand-crafted using local clays, burnished by hand and fired on-site.
-The painstaking process and natural materials give the dishes an authentic, distinctive and elegant look, yet Chamba is strong enough to use on the stovetop, oven or microwave.
-Chamba cookware heats evenly and is renowned for retaining heat.
+It is still made in the traditional manner by families in a village on the banks of the Magdalena River in Central Colombia.
+Each piece is handcrafted using local clays, burnished by hand and fired on site.
+The painstaking process and natural materials give the dishes an authentic, distinctive and elegant look, yet it is strong enough to use on the stovetop, oven or microwave.
+This unglazed clay cookware heats evenly and is renowned for retaining heat.

 Cooking with clay creates food that is healthier, tastier and moister!

-SEASONING CHAMBA Before you use your clay Chamba cookware for the first time, the piece should be filled three-quarters full with water and placed uncovered in an oven for 30 minutes at 400ºF.
+Before you use your clay cookware for the first time, the piece should be filled three-quarters full with water and placed uncovered in an oven for 30 minutes at 400ºF.
 This usually seals the cookware, although a complete seal is sometimes achieved only after it has been used several times for cooking.
 Boiling milk in the vessel may help if it is still found to be too porous, but this is rarely necessary.
 All of the cookware and tableware can be used over any direct source of heat, including an open fire.
 Over time you will notice changes in color of the pot from exposure to the heat source.

-APPEARANCE Small imperfections in the finish and flecks of minerals in the clay are due to this handmade process and materials and can be considered a characteristic of the pottery.
+Small imperfections in the finish and flecks of minerals in the clay are due to this handmade process and materials and can be considered a characteristic of the pottery.
 Mica in the surface gives the cookware the ability to heat evenly and not crack under temperature changes.
 Lids are made individually for each piece, but do not always fit perfectly as the lid may shrink at a different rate from the pot during firing.
 Because the pieces are handmade (sometimes by different artisans) dimensions will vary from piece to piece.